erfanghorbanee/Data-Sharing-Platforms/README.md

 # Data Sharing Platforms – Knowledge Base

 This repository contains a structured collection of concepts, summaries, and annotated research related to the design and evolution of real-time, secure, and decentralized data sharing platforms.
-It is organized to support thesis development and research workflows.
+It is organized to support my thesis development and research workflows.

 ## 1. Evolution